chevere/parameter/README.md

 $string('bin-123');
 ```

-Use `StringAttr` attribute to define a string parameter.
+Use `StringAttr` attribute to define a string parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\StringAttr;